hossamnasser938/api-request-biolerplate-actions/README.md

 - For the most of api requests you make in your React/React-Native app, you need to dispatch boilerplate redux actions such as:

-  - START_LOADING: before the request to show any loading feedback for the user.
+  - START: before sending the request to show any loading feedback for the user.
-  - STOP_LOADING: after the request to hide loading feedback for the user.
+  - STOP: after the request has been succeeded or failed to hide loading feedback.
-  - SET_SUCCESS: if the request succeeded to handle the response and update app state.
+  - SUCCESS: if the request has beensucceeded to handle the response and update app state.
-  - SET_ERROR: if the request failed to handle the error and may be show an error message in the relevent screen.
+  - ERROR: if the request has been failed to handle the error and may be show an error message in the relevent screen.

-- These actions help accomplish separation of concerns so that the UI is kept separate from the app business logic.
+- These actions are necessary to keep the user aware of what is going on.
 However, this makes api requests have boilerplate code that you should duplicate each time.
 This package uses axios interceptors to dispatch such boilerplate actions for you and also handle them in their relevant reducer letting you care about success case only.
 It also gives you the ability to decide what actions to dispatch for which requests.
 So if you have a request that you do not care if it fails, you have a way to force the package to not dispatch SET_ERROR for such request.
 This applies to all actions not just SET_ERROR.

 ## Usage